Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 So people that have started

-and operated a business, I think are
+and operated a business,

-are a very
+I think are, are a very

-I think it that's a key is and,
+Yes.
+I do think that's a key.

-in the early years
+And, and, in the early years

-it was extremely stressful.
+it was extremely stressful

-Because one mistake
+because one mistake

 could be the end of the company.